muchmala/muchmala/README.md

         cd puzzle
         vagrant up

-3. Wait for the instance to finish provisioning.
+3. While you're waiting for the instance to finish provisioning, add a line to your `/etc/hosts`:

+        33.33.33.15 muchmala.dev io1.muchmala.dev io2.muchmala.dev static.muchmala.dev

-4. SSH into it.
+4. Once the provisioning is complete, SSH into your guest box.

         vagrant ssh